bponce04/cse15l-lab-reports/index.md

 1) Open up a new terminal in Visual Studio Code (either with Crtl + Shift + ' or by selecting 'New Terminal' in the Terminal bar).
 Make sure that you have Git Bash as your default terminal.
 If not, look at the second sub-step in Step 2.

 3) Once you have the Git-Bash terminal open in Visual Studio Code, type in the following command: `ssh`, with your CSE 15L account username afterwards with the address `ieng6.ucsd.edu`.
-Your input at this point should like this: `ssh <CSE15L account username>@ieng6.ucsd.edu`.
+Your input at this point should like this: `ssh cs15lsp23<insert your unique 2 characters here>@ieng6.ucsd.edu`.
 You will then recieve a message asking if you want to continue the connection.
 Make sure to type in `yes` to proceed.

 4)